 So, as a potential fix for this solution, we recommend temporarily disabling your firewall or third-party antivirus software that may be blocking your connection to the Minecraft server you’re trying to join.

-If you don’t feel comfortable disabling the firewall altogether, you can add only Minecraft to the list of exceptions and allow it through it.
+If you don’t feel at ease turning off the firewall entirely, you may simply include Minecraft in the list of exceptions and permit it to pass through.

 Here’s how to do that: